Utah Railway: History

 Former Union Pacific CA-1 Caboose on display in Helper.
 The Utah Railway purchased eight of these cabooses from the UP between 1918 and 1927.

 The Utah Railway Company was incorporated on January 24, 1912, with the name of Utah Coal Railway, shortened to Utah Railway in May of the same year.
 It was founded to haul coal from the company's mines to Provo, Utah, in reaction to company disappointment in the service and route of the existing Denver and Rio Grande Railroad nearby.
 It was known for owning the most modern equipment; when built, its large "Santa Fe" (2-10-2) and "Mallet" (2-6-6-2) steam locomotives had automatic stokers, a new invention at the time, and a convenience that drew many firemen from the D&RGW's Utah Division to the Utah Railway in 1917 when that line opened.
 In addition, the Utah Railway was the first to equip its air brakes with fourteen-pound tension springs instead of the standard seven-pound springs.
 The company was one of the earliest coal hauling railroads to employ diesel locomotives, and was early to adopt automation technologies, including the use of flashing rear end devices instead of cabooses.
 The Utah Railway's freight car roster consisted of fifteen flatcars and about 2,000 drop-bottom gondolas jointly owned with the San Pedro, Los Angeles & Salt Lake Railroad (later LA&SL), painted with "Utah Coal Route" lettering and UCR reporting marks.
 These gondolas were known to the railroad's employees as "Battleships".
 Parent company Mueller Industries, a manufacturer of copper products, sold the Utah Railway in 2002 to Genesee & Wyoming Inc., a railroad holding company.

 Current operations

 Today's Utah Railway operates over 423 mi of track between Grand Junction, Colorado, and Provo, Utah, of which 45 mi are owned, and the remainder operated under agreements with BNSF Railway and Union Pacific.
 As of January 2017, the company no longer hauls coal.
 The Utah Railway also owns a subsidiary railroad, the Salt Lake City Southern Railroad, serving over 30 customers on over 25 mi of track between Salt Lake City and Draper, Utah.
 In addition, switching services are provided in Ogden and elsewhere.

 As of 2023, Genesee & Wyoming holds 59 miles.
-The Utah Railway interchanges in multiple locations: with BNSF and Union Pacific in Provo, Utah and Grand Junction, Utah.
-It can hold up to 286,000 pounds of supplies.
+The Utah Railway interchanges in multiple locations: with BNSF and Union Pacific in Provo, Utah and Grand Junction, Colorado.
+It can handle railcars of up to 286,000 pounds gross weight.